"""

 Decorator to simulate Jasp functions containing only classical logic (like X, CX, CCX etc.).

-This decorator transforms the function into a Jax-Expression without any
+This decorator transforms the function into a JAX expression without any

-quantum primitives and leverages the Jax compilation pipeline to compile
+quantum primitives and leverages the JAX compilation pipeline to compile

 a highly efficient simulation.